How to Spend a Day in Asheville's River Arts District

 Up and Coming

 Today the RAD has become easily navigable with maps, full-on color guide — categorized by medium and artist — and a snazzy website.
 One can visit artists at work, take a class, acquire an object d’art from its maker, and grab a bite and a beer.
-On a weekend each year in fall, the River Arts District hosts the Fall Studio Stroll to allow visitors to check out as many studios in one day as possible, aided by free trolley rides between the 22 buildings spanning the two square miles or so that compose the district.
+On a weekend each year in fall, the River Arts District hosts an annual Studio Stroll to allow visitors to check out as many studios in one day as possible, aided by free trolley rides between the 22 buildings spanning the two square miles or so that compose the district.

 Multiple studios are housed under one roof in a former tannery, a cotton mill and other manufacturing and agricultural facilities (sometimes so-noted with faded signs still clinging to their brick exteriors),making exploring and experiencing the work of more than 180 artists an accessible adventure.

 For your own personal trek about the district, wear light clothing (or in cooler months bring a sweater) and good walking shoes, since the RAD studio locations are spread out.

 Ultra Coffeebar, the first eatery in the RAD, features ceramics on display by the nearby Odyssey Center for Ceramic Arts.
 Fortify yourself early with the Thunderbird smoked turkey panini and spicy swipe of local Lusty Monk Mustard, paired with a bracing cup of organic Counter Culture coffee.

 If you’re feeling creative, experience a drop-in class at Odyssey.
 The clay center also hosts lectures and exhibitions with opening receptions in its co-cop gallery where one can meet the artist, or sign up for a week-long workshop.
 Also experiential is Roberts Street’s Asheville Glass Center, offering free glassblowing demonstrations, but also walk-in sessions to create an ornament, paperweight or cup in only a few hours!